 - Collecting evidence: We can strengthen your case with corroborating evidence from medical records, expert testimony (e.g., a doctor), and more.

 - Calculating damages: As already mentioned, if you want someone to help you calculate the amount of money you may qualify for, a lawyer can do so.

 - Being an intermediary: If you do not want to talk to the liable party or their representatives, you do not have to.
 Your lawyer will handle all communications.

 - Negotiating a settlement: To make sure you receive the maximum possible compensation, we will work out an agreement with the liable party’s insurance company.

 - Scheduling a trial: In the cases where a trial is the only way to get fair compensation, we take care of all the arrangements and represent our clients in court.

 Call Today for Your Free Consultation

 At Underwood Law Office, we know that money may be tight for you right now.
 To ensure that everyone who wants legal representation can afford it, we work on a contingency basis.
 This means you owe us no fees until you receive compensation.

 Recovering from medical malpractice is always hard.
 Underwood Law Office can help you fight for the money that is rightfully yours.
-Call us at (972) 535-6377 to find out what a Frisco medical malpractice lawyer can do in your case.
+Call us to find out what our medical malpractice lawyer can do in your case in the Dallas-Fort Worth metro area.
 A member of our team is ready and waiting to take your call.